-This hearty vegan potato stew is incredibly easy to make and really sticks to your ribs for a simple, satisfying, comforting meal.
+This hearty vegan potato stew with chickpeas is incredibly easy to make and really sticks to your ribs for a simple, satisfying, comforting meal.

 Full of chunks of tender potato, vegetables, chickpeas, garlic, and white wine, this is the stew you’ve been waiting for.